TEAM OF LIFE

 Teaching you to deliver our unique resilience programme

-Recognising the skills in their teams helps them to build confidence
+Recognising the skills in their teams helps them to build social support networks and develop children's confidence that they have the back up they need

-Drawing how they worked together with their team to achieve a goal is an innovative way of telling stories of achievement and hope
+Drawing how they worked together with their team to achieve a goal is an innovative way of telling positive stories of achievement and hope that encourage resilience

-People are reminded that celebrating goals with a team is much more fun than on your own!
+Children are reminded that celebrating goals with a team is much more fun than on your own, encouraging pro-social behaviour and social skills development

-Being part of a team makes it easier to think about how to tackle problems together
+Being part of a team makes it easier to think about how to tackle problems together, giving children a sense of belonging and connection

 "It helped me realise I am not alone and it's okay to ask for help" - Team of Life Participant